 Archaeology Odyssey takes the reader on a journey through the classical world as seen through the eyes of the top archaeologists in the discipline.
 Written with you in mind, the experts explain the latest in classical research in a way that is accessible to the general public.
 Read the complete series today!

-Ideal for interested laypeople, university libraries, high schools, churches and synagogues!
+Ideal for university libraries, high schools, churches and synagogues and interested laypersons

 - Over 7,000 full text articles